Chengyuli33/Chengyuli33/caerulean.md

 ## 🔭 My Current Building

+> This is a collaborative & private repository developed during my internship.
+Demo and code are available upon request.

 ### About the Project

 I’m currently contributing to the development of *Caerulean-AI*, an enterprise-grade NPC simulation platform.
 This collaborative project bridges **AI agents** with **game design**, exploring ways to build NPC agents for games: natural dialogue, emotional reactions, and personalized visual traits like avatars and behaviors.